 How to Choose the Right Moving Company

 Do you have an army of helpers at the ready?
 Do you have a reliable truck sorted?
 Do you have enough beer and pizza to satiate your helpers?
-If not, or your move is too much for your friends and family to handle, the best way for planning a house move is to book a removals company.
+If not, or your move is too much for your friends and family to handle, the best way of planning a house move is to book a removals company.

 - Evaluate the information.
 A good moving company maintains a very user-friendly website.
 If they don’t give enough info and moving tips, or don’t list benefits, you might be looking at a scam.
 Even if it is not, they’re not trying hard enough to keep your interest.
 You don’t need them.

-- Check benefits.
+- Check the benefits.
 Good companies offer free non-obligatory quotes, have full insurance, at least a few different services, discounts for booking two or more services, good vehicles and a professional team of moving specialists.
 These things should be listed.

 - Ask for payment.
 Different moving companies charge differently.
 Some might charge you by the hour, other by weight, and others by staff members, including combinations of all three.
+The overall removal costs for your move are of great importance and will impact your budget directly.

 - Compare quotes.
-Since the Internet provides a huge database of businesses you can choose from, it’s important to know how to compare different moving quotes, so you can chose the right one for you.
+Since the Internet provides a huge database of businesses you can choose from, it’s important to know how to compare different moving quotes, so you can choose the right one for you.

 How to Pack for Moving House